What is Peroneal Tendinopathy?

 What’s going on?

 Tendons (and in general all soft tissues) are in a constant continuum of healing.
 When a tendon becomes painful in the first 3-6 weeks, be it a first time episode or a flare up of a persistent problem, we class this as the ‘reactive phase’.
 Typically when symptoms are more acute and irritable.
 For example, each step when walking or going up/down stairs.
+During this phase, we often use the term ‘tendonitis’ as there can be an inflammatory component.

-What are the common causes of Peroneal Tendinopathy?
+What are the common causes of peroneal tendinopathy?

 - Running or jumping

-- Sports with quick change of direction
+- Sports with a quick change of direction

 - Walking long distances